acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 menu item to Firefox's context menu that replaces selected text with its English translation.

-First, create a directory called "translator".
-This is where we will keep all the files for this add-on.

-You *do not* have to keep your add-ons under the SDK root: once you have called `source bin/activate` from the SDK root, `cfx` will remember where the SDK is, and you will be able to reference SDK packages from any directory.
-Keeping your add-on code outside the SDK is good practice as it makes it easier to update the SDK and to manage your code using a revision control system.

 ## Packages, Modules, and Add-ons ##

 Before we start it's worth taking a short detour into CommonJS, as this is the